 - 10.1 Budget Holders have been asked to put forward their proposals for Fees and Charges.
 The impact of these is currently being reviewed by Finance.
 The S151 Officer has delegated authority to agree these (with the exception of Parking Charges) and an update will be provided within the next budget update report. - 10.2 The Business Rates Retention provisional estimates will be completed soon the deadline for the budget return (NNDR1) to Government is 31 January 2020.
+This is a complex calculation which could result in significant changes to the overall BRR income forecast.
+At this stage for financial planning purposes it is proposed that any changes compared to current estimates are offset by a transfer to/from

-This is a complex calculation and subject to change following the Provisional Local Government Finance Settlement. - 10.3 A review of the New Homes Bonus (NHB) funding for capital schemes is required, see section 12 below.
+- the BRR Smoothing Reserve reflecting prudent practice to manage volatility. - 10.3 A review of the New Homes Bonus (NHB) funding for capital schemes is required, see section 12 below.